jnk0le/simple-crt/RA8x1_cursed/README.md

 If you have already created "project" then connection is established by selecting operations like flashing (start button) or reading device information etc.

-First step is to libarate the uC from any present applications (e.g. RT-thread vision board has such) and reset it to factory default.\
+First step is to libarate the uC from any present applications (e.g. RT-Thread vision board has such) and reset it to factory default.\
 Otherwise your debugged application/debugging will freeze, usually at `main()` breakpoint or enter undebuggable hardfault.